Skip to main content

 Asset Details

-The asset overview will provide detailed information which you can edit from within the menu.
+The asset overview will provide detailed information that you can edit from within the menu.

 Scope